2019 Denver Outlaws season: Collegiate Draft

 The 2019 Collegiate Draft was held on March 9 in Charlotte, North Carolina at the NASCAR Hall of Fame.
-Inside Lacrosse gave the Outlaws an "B" in their team-by-team draft grades.
+Inside Lacrosse gave the Outlaws a "B" in their team-by-team draft grades.

 On May 16, the Outlaws announced they had signed Chris Aslanian, Brandon Jones, and Kyle Pless from their draft class.
 Additionally, they signed rookies they picked up in the dispersal draft in Sean Eccles and Timmy Kelly.
 The signing of one of their first round picks, Daniel Bucaro, was announced on May 21.